Royal Rumble (2010): Aftermath

 After failing to win the Royal Rumble match and losing an Elimination Chamber qualifying match to Randy Orton, Shawn Michaels cost The Undertaker the World Heavyweight Championship against Chris Jericho in the SmackDown Elimination Chamber match at Elimination Chamber.
 As a result, Michaels challenged Undertaker to a rematch of their WrestleMania XXV match at WrestleMania XXVI.
 Undertaker agreed on the term that if Michaels lost, he would retire from professional wrestling.
 A stipulation was added that the match would be contested under no disqualifications and no countouts.
 At WrestleMania, Undertaker defeated Michaels to extend his WrestleMania winning streak to 18–0 and Michaels was forced to retire.

 As a result of winning the 2010 Royal Rumble match, Edge earned the opportunity to wrestle for a world championship of his choosing at WrestleMania XXVI.
 After Chris Jericho won the World Heavyweight Championship from The Undertaker in an Elimination Chamber match at Elimination Chamber, Edge announced that he would wrestle Jericho, whom Edge had shared the WWE Undisputed Tag Team Championships with at the time of his injury, for the title.
 At WrestleMania, Jericho defeated Edge to retain the title.
 After the match, Edge would be frustrated, spearing Chris Jericho through the barricade in the process at ringside.
 The rivalry ended after Edge defeated Jericho in a Steel Cage match at Extreme Rules.

 John Cena eliminated Batista from the Royal Rumble match, which started a conflict between Batista and Cena.
 On the February 1 episode of Raw, Cena rescued Bret Hart from an assault by Batista and Vince McMahon.
 After the show ended, Cena tried to help Hart but was attacked by Batista.
 At Elimination Chamber, Cena won the WWE Championship from Sheamus in an Elimination Chamber match.
 After the match, McMahon ordered Cena to defend the title against Batista.
 Batista defeated Cena to win the WWE Championship.
 At WrestleMania XXVI, Cena defeated Batista to regain the WWE Championship.
 Cena would retain the title against Batista in a Last Man Standing match at Extreme Rules and in an "I Quit" match at Over the Limit, which forced Batista to quit WWE.

 After the Royal Rumble, Christian and Ezekiel Jackson continued to feud over the ECW Championship.
 On February 2, however, WWE Chairman Vince McMahon announced that ECW would be going off the air and would air its final episode on February 16.
 On the final episode of ECW, Jackson, with the help of William Regal, defeated Christian in an Extreme Rules match to become the final ECW Champion.
 Afterwards, the ECW brand was discontinued, subsequently retiring the championship.
-This would in turn be the last Royal Rumble in which three titles were an option for the Rumble winner until 2020.
+This would in turn be the last Royal Rumble in which three titles were an option for the Royal Rumble winner (with the one-time exception of 2020).